 The often quoted paradox of permitting in Egypt is that nothing is legal, yet everything is possible once you contact us for an expert help.
 As such, a crafty approach from a well-connected fixer and producer is essential to save on costs and carve the best path through the bureaucratic Egyptian permitting process.
 Please feel free to contact us for permitting questions on specific locations.

 On top of the above you will need to cover accommodation, visa and work permits, transport and others for a successful shoot as shown below;

 You will need to purchase the tourist visa or a business visa for entry in Egypt.
 Many film crews prefer obtaining their visas before they come to Egypt however Nationals from most western countries can get a visa on arrival which is valid for stays of up to 30 days.
 There is no special work permit required to film in Egypt.
 Proof of yellow fever vaccination and a COVID-19 free certificate may be asked if arriving from affected countries.
 Visa, work permit and other entry and exit conditions such as customs and quarantine regulations can change regularly.
 We advise you contact your local Egyptian Embassy or diplomatic mission or us here for the latest travel information to Egypt.

 Vehicle Hire Services in Egypt

-We will help you organize transport for film crews to film in the Egyptian Museum depending on your interest, budget and the nature of roads in such selected locations to film in the park.
+We will help you organize transport for film crews to film in Egypt depending on your interest, budget and the nature of roads in such selected locations to film.
 We recommend Customized 4×4 Land Cruisers.
 For us to estimate how much it will cost in terms of fuel, we will need to look at your filming schedule to establish mileage and distance to be travelled.
 Contact us here

 Kit Customs and Equipment Clearing in Egypt